 The Company evaluates goodwill for impairment at least annually and whenever events, circumstances, and other related factors indicate that fair value of the related reporting unit may be less than the carrying value.
 If the fair value of the reporting unit is determined to exceed the aggregate carrying amount, no impairment charge is recorded.
-Otherwise, an impairment charge is recorded to the extent the carrying amount of the goodwill exceeds the amount that would be allocated to goodwill if the reporting unit were acquired for estimated fair value.
+Otherwise, an impairment charge is recorded for the amount in which the carrying value of the reporting unit exceeds the fair value.
 No impairments of goodwill were recorded for any period presented herein.

-As of December 31, 2023 and 2022, the Company did not have any assets or liabilities measured at fair value on a nonrecurring basis.
+As of December 31, 2024 and 2023, the Company did not have any assets or liabilities measured at fair value on a nonrecurring basis.